snap-stanford/ogb-web/_docs/datasets/nodeprop.md

 ### Dataset `ogbn-arxiv` ([Leaderboard](../leader_nodeprop/#ogbn-arxiv)):

+**Graph:**
-**Graph:** The `ogbn-arxiv` is a %dynamic and directed graph, representing the citation network between all Computer Science (CS) arXiv papers indexed by MAG [1].
+The dataset `ogbn-arxiv` is a directed graph, representing the citation network between all Computer Science (CS) arXiv papers indexed by MAG [1].
 Each node is an arXiv paper and each directed edge indicates that one paper cites another one.
 Each paper comes with a 128-dimensional feature vector obtained by averaging the embeddings of words in its title and abstract.
 The embeddings of individual words are computed by running the skip-gram model [2] over the MAG corpus.
 In addition, all papers are also associated with the year that the corresponding paper was published.